pentium3/sys_reading/README.md

-This is a weekly meetup for anyone interested in research that combine machine learning<sub>1</sub> and computer system.
+This is a weekly meetup for anyone interested in computer system.

 Please propose the paper you'd like to share to **Issues** and add an related topic.
 Then we can make a consensus on the topic of each week, and add it below.